 The method of cell sampling will depend upon the site to be examined.
 In many cases cells will naturally exfoliate, in others assisted exfoliation may be required with the use of brushes.
 For lesions that are less accessible, fine needle aspiration (FNA) cytology may be used with or without the assistance of imaging devices such as ultrasound or X-ray guidance.

-The Cytology Department at the Royal Devon and Exeter NHS Foundation Trust employs 6 staff and processes over 4000 diagnostic cytology specimens.
+The Cytology Department at the Royal Devon and Exeter Hospital employs 6 staff and processes over 4000 diagnostic cytology specimens.

 Following the implementation of Epic in October 2020 the department now operates a paperless service, this includes how results are issued.
 For details please see our results page.